Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

     ![Application Icons](./media/application_launcher_icons.png)

 6. `OnTouchEvent` reads state from the `TouchEventArgs`.
 If touch is in `PointStateType.Down` state, the application icon is resized.
-Otherwise, it returns to normal size and predefined event is invoked with the proper `AppId`:
+Otherwise, it returns to normal size and the predefined event is invoked with the proper `AppId`:

     ```csharp
     public bool OnTouchEvent(object sender, TouchEventArgs args)